-The University of Texas at El Paso’s College of Education consists of three departments with 64 faculty members who serve more than 2,000 undergraduate students from the colleges of Education, Science and Liberal Arts.
+The University of Texas at El Paso’s College of Education consists of three departments with 48 faculty members who serve more than 2,000 undergraduate students from the colleges of Education, Science, Health Sciences, and Liberal Arts.
 The College of Education prepares teachers, counselors, diagnosticians and school administrators at the undergraduate and graduate levels.
-Our undergraduates are supported throughout their academic journey by the College’s Center for Student Success.
-We are proud to report that since 2002 the College has prepared more than 8.500 teachers who serve at schools throughout the El Paso region.
-Among its most recent accolades, the College was ranked #1 in 2015 by The Hispanic Outlook in Higher Education magazine for awarding the most bachelor’s degrees in education to Hispanics in the nation.
-The College also serves the largest enrollment of students earning master’s degrees on the UTEP campus and has more than 100 students in doctoral programs.
-Recently, the online master’s degree in bilingual education was ranked #8 for affordable graduate programs in Curriculum and Instruction by Top Education Degrees (TED).
+We are proud to report that since 2002 the College has prepared more than 8,500 teachers who serve at schools throughout the El Paso region.
 For generations, our graduates have gone on to lead in classrooms and campuses from K-12 to higher education in communities around the world.
-We are grateful for the trust that is shown in what we can offer and promise to continue to do it for generations to come.
-Go Miners!

 Since its founding in 1913 as the Texas State School of Mines and Metallurgy, the College of Engineering at The University of Texas at El Paso has grown to attain national recognition for being ranked number 1 in awarding doctoral and master’s degrees to Hispanics in engineering and number 5 in awarding multi/interdisciplinary degrees to all minorities.*

-Inspired by its location and rich experience working with the world’s largest binational metropolitan population along the U.S.-Mexico border, the UTEP College of Health Sciences offers a range of nationally accredited professional education programs in the health, rehabilitation and human service fields.
-With over 400 local and national clinical training facilities, our learners receive hands-on practicum experience and community engagement opportunities throughout their education.
+Inspired by its location and rich experience working with the world’s largest binational metropolitan population along the U.S.-Mexico border, the UTEP College of Health Sciences (CHS) offers a range of nationally accredited professional education programs in the health, rehabilitation, and human service fields.
+In collaboration with over 400 local and national clinical training facilities, our students receive hands-on practicum experience and community engagement opportunities throughout their education.

 With nearly 7,000 students, the College of Liberal Arts is the largest college on the UTEP campus, with degree programs in the visual and performing arts, the humanities and the social sciences.
 The college also provides most of the UTEP core curriculum to students in all colleges.
 Excellence is found throughout the college’s programs, from its online bilingual M.F.A. in Creative Writing – the first of its kind in the country – to its doctoral degrees in Borderlands History, Rhetoric and Composition, and Psychology.
 Faculty engages in interdisciplinary research in Hispanic health disparities, social justice, border studies and environmental communication.